OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 #### Step 2.
 Optimizing portfolio
-The optimization process has a large variety of options including basic mean-variance techniques like optimizing for the maximum Sharpe ratio, minimizing variance and similar.
+We provide multiple portfolio optimization techniques.
+For instance, you can utilize basic mean-variance techniques, such as optimizing for the maximum Sharpe ratio, or minimum variance and the likes.

 ```
 ## Max Sharpe optimization